 Trouble breathing: this can be more difficult to spot in cats than in dogs.
 But some of the most painful conditions your cat can be experiencing will be those which make it more difficult for them to breathe.
 Fluid in the lungs, for example, can make it feel like they’re drowning.
 You should act fast if you know your cat is seriously and it appears they are struggling to breathe.

 If there are any people that you trust implicitly to help you make your decision, it is time to speak to them.
-You should also definitely consult your vet when your cat approaches old age or after they have been diagnosed with a terminal illness.
+You should also consult your vet when your cat approaches old age or after the vet has diagnosed them with a terminal illness.

 Your primary consideration should always be your cat’s quality of life.
 Bear in mind that while you will undoubtedly experience great pain at their loss, forcing them to keep living in pain just to put off your own may be something you feel deeply guilty about later down the line.